notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 4  |  Shift  |  "yes"/"no"  |  The key mapped to has the Shift modifier
 5  |  Key  |  integer  |  The base virtual key number, in the 1 - 255 range
 6  | FolderName | string | Can be used to group one or more Run menu entries into a named sub-menu (new to v8.4.8)

+_Note_: FolderName can only be entered by hand-editing the `shortcuts.xml` file; it is not available in the Shortcut Mapper or any other GUI element.

 Although it is possible for several commands to have the same name, this is confusing and thus discouraged.